 The IRS gives you several options for paying your taxes.

-1. Pay by Check or Money Order
+1. Pay By Check or Money Order

 Perhaps the easiest way to pay your Federal taxes is by using “Direct Pay” on the IRS.gov website.
-This method allows you to pay your tax bill directly from your checking or savings accounts.
-You will need to provide your Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) to use the “Direct Pay” system.
-When making a payment, you will be asked the reason for your payment — make sure to select “Tax Return” so your payment is applied to the amount owed from your tax return.
+This method allows you to pay your tax bill directly from your checking or savings account.
+You will need to provide your Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) to use the Direct Pay system.
+When making a tax payment, you will be asked the reason for your payment — make sure to select “Tax Return” so your payment is applied to the amount owed on your income tax return.

-3. Pay by Credit Card
+Pay By Debit or Credit Card

 If you don’t have enough funds in the bank, but you do have available credit on a credit card, you may use your credit card to pay your taxes.
 Visit the IRS website for a list of Payment Processors.
 Keep in mind that there is a processing fee for using your credit card (the fees are listed and vary by service provider).
-Most of the time, the interest/fees associated with paying your taxes by credit card are less than the interest and penalties imposed by the IRS for paying late, making this a viable option for many people who don’t have the cash.
+Most of the time, the interest/fees associated with paying your taxes by credit card are less than the interest and penalties imposed by the IRS for paying late, making this a viable option for many people who don’t have the cash on-hand.

 Offer to Settle

-If it will cause “extraordinary hardship” to pay your taxes, you can make a settlement offer to the IRS.
+If it will cause “extraordinary hardship” to pay your tax liability, you can make a settlement offer to the IRS.
 This is called an Offer in Compromise.
 Essentially, you offer to pay a portion of your taxes immediately and the IRS agrees to drop the rest.
 There’s a lot of paperwork to fill out in order for a settlement to be approved, and you’ll need to demonstrate that it’s impossible for you to fully pay the taxes that you owe.
 If you are able to pay your taxes through an installment plan, you will not be eligible for an Offer in Compromise.

-What If You Don’t Pay?
+What Happens If You Don’t Pay the IRS?